microsoft/Tx/Doc/Readme.md

 - [Getting started](../Source/Tx.LinqPad/Readme.md) with the Tx LINQPad Driver
 - [Queries on trace from HTTP.sys](../Samples/LinqPad/Queries/HTTP.sys/Readme.md)  - the kernel driver used by IIS (Internet Information Services)
+- [Troubleshooting WCF](../Samples/LinqPad/Queries/WcfTroubleshooting/Readme.md)  - using ETW traces (new in .Net 4.5) to understand errors in WCF client-server application
-- [Average and Deviation](../Samples/LinqPad/Queries/Performance Counters/Readme.md).
+- [Average and Deviation](../Samples/LinqPad/Queries/Performance%20Counters/Readme.md).
 This query is based on .blg file (the default output of PerfMon for counters)
 - [Cross /provider & cross machine queries](../Samples/LinqPad/Queries/IE_IIS/Readme.md).
 Response time of IE on client machine and IIS on server.
 - [No Manifest queries](../Samples/LinqPad/Queries/NoManifest/Readme.md). - limited way of using Tx even if you don't have the manifest.